project-sunbird/sunbird.org-docs/developer-docs/installation/sync_user.md

 ## Overview

-In Sunbird, all write operations are done in cassandra and read operations are done in elastic search.
+In Sunbird, all write operations are done in cassandra and read operations are done from elastic search.
 Post write operations in cassandra, the data is written into elastic search as well, asynchronously.
-In the event of any cassandra migration(UserProfileVisibilityReset, UserChannelMigration, etc..) affecting all users data, this job can be used to sync all users data from cassandra to elastic search.
+In the event of any cassandra migration (e.g. UserProfileVisibilityReset, UserChannelMigration, etc.) affecting all users data, this job can be used to sync all users data from cassandra to elastic search.

 ## Prerequisites